Sustainability

 Management System

-We have appointed a Chief Human Resources Officer/Chief Sustainability Officer as the person responsible for sustainability-related activities.
+We have appointed a Chief Sustainability Officer (CSuO) as the person responsible for sustainability-related activities.
 Under the instruction and supervision of the Board of Directors, this officer promotes sustainability initiatives that are integrated with our business operations.
 Policies and key issues related to sustainability are matters to be resolved by the Board of Directors.
 In line with these policies, the executive side sets management indicators and implements initiatives, while progress and responses are reported as needed to the Board of Directors by the CEO or this officer for discussion.
 Furthermore, to ensure prompt and appropriate responses to sustainability issues, the newly established Sustainability Committee, under the leadership of the CEO, deliberates on sustainability policies and promotes initiatives.

 Promotion Activities

 We have organized the opportunities and risks the Teijin Group faces with the aim of contributing to the development of a sustainable world, and established a sustainable management base to promote sustainability initiatives.
-In order to implement the Teijin Group's sustainability initiatives in a unified and effective manner, a main division/organization in charge is specified under the supervision of the CHRO/CSuO for each important sustainability issue.
+In order to implement the Teijin Group's sustainability initiatives in a unified and effective manner, a main division/organization in charge is specified under the supervision of the CSuO for each important sustainability issue.
 This main division/organization then starts the PDCA cycle of planning for the medium to long term and for single fiscal years (Plan), implementing this plan (Do), evaluating (Check), and improving (Action) to achieve ongoing improvement and enhancement of our sustainability initiatives.

 Sustainability Awareness Raising Activities